gatlanit/Python-Backrooms-Horror-Game/README.md

 ---

 This mini project has been archived long ago since its "completion" then.
-I'm only uploading it to give this game a place to rest and be showcased.
+I'm only uploading it now to give this game a place to rest and be showcased.
 You are welcome to fork this and make the changes you see fit!

 ---